muslumhanozturk/aws-devops-tr-14-mhan/devops/hands-on/Kubernetes/S2-kubernetes-02-basic-operations/README.md

 ```

 >### default
->The default namespace for objects with no other namespace
+>Kubernetes includes this namespace so that you can start using your new cluster without first creating a namespace.

 >### kube-system
->The namespace for objects created by the Kubernetes system
+>The namespace for objects created by the Kubernetes system.

 >### kube-public
->This namespace is created automatically and is readable by all users (including those not authenticated).
-This >namespace is mostly reserved for cluster usage, in case that some resources should be visible and readable >publicly throughout the whole cluster.
-The public aspect of this namespace is only a convention, not a >requirement.
+>This namespace is readable by all clients (including those not authenticated).
+This namespace is mostly reserved for cluster usage, in case that some resources should be visible and readable publicly throughout the whole cluster.
+The public aspect of this namespace is only a convention, not a requirement.

 >### kube-node-lease
->This namespace for the lease objects associated with each node which improves the performance of the node  heartbeats as the cluster scales.
+>This namespace holds Lease objects associated with each node.
+Node leases allow the kubelet to send heartbeats so that the control plane can detect node failure.

 - Create a new YAML file called `my-namespace.yaml` with the following content.